Everything You Need to Know about Medicare Part A and Part B

 As mentioned above, Part A is going to be your hospital insurance.
 It will also cover skilled nursing services.

-Many people wonder how much does it cost to go to the Hospital under Original Medicare.
+Many people wonder how much it costs to go to the Hospital under Original Medicare.
 Following is a breakdown of the cost if you go to the Hospital.

 You pay (Plan year 2020):